stefnans/ada-2021-project-data-story/index.md

 For instance, only 1% of the speakers are recorded having an academic degree.
 So if we count the ones who have spoken about the environment, we are bound to find that most them are uneducated because of the underlying overall distribution of the speakers having an academic degree or not.
 This can make us draw bad conclusions from this.

 We need to come up with a better metric, that measures approximately the **likelihood of speaker talking about the environment based on a certain feature**.
-For this we can use the **ratio of environmental speakers per feature**.
+For this we can use the **ratio of environmental speakers per feature** or in short **the environmental ratio**.
 That is for a certain feature f we calculate:

 *# environmental speakers with feature f / total # of speakers with feature f*